 NeoFPS has its own inventory system that it uses for all of its weapons and items.
 The inventory is implemented as separate components to the itemas themselves so it should be easy to replace with an alternative system if desired.

 The NeoFPS inventory system is implemented in 2 parts: inventory and quickslots.

 The inventory is a container of items.
 It manages item ownership and quantities and invokes events to react to changes.

-The implementation of the inventory is not fixed.
-It is referenced externally via the
+The demo implementations of the inventory are not fixed.
+The inventory is referenced externally via the

 IInventory interface, meaning that it can be swapped out with another implementation and the system as a whole will adapt.